The 12 Most Dangerous Apps for Kids: A Guide for Parents

 Kids know this and use Twitter to find porn because the platform won’t look suspicious if a parent does a quick browser history check.
 Similarly, because Twitter isn’t exactly all the rage with Gen Z, it’s also not usually an app parents tend to worry too much about when setting screen time rules or creating web filters.
 Finally, kids don’t even have to sign up for a Twitter account or use the app to access its content — they can check it out anonymously through any web browser.

 Omegle is an anonymous video chatting platform that pairs you with a complete stranger somewhere in the world.
 Sensing a theme?
-That’s right — anonymous apps are usually some of the most dangerous apps out there for kids.
+That’s right — anonymous apps are usually some of the most dangerous apps for kids out there.

 Children have been known to go on Omegle in groups, looking for excitement during a sleepover much like our generation did with prank calls or AOL chat rooms.
 But what they find on Omegle can be extremely dangerous.
 Kids can be exposed to nudity and even real-life sex acts on screen.
 Predators can lurk on the site, grooming children and saving photos and videos from their encounters.